-  Throughout the history of humanity there have been both Buddhists and non-Buddhists who have achieved a sort of a similar Enlightment and Liberation to that of Siddhartha Gautama, thus developing the unique qualifications to convert someone into an Awakened Being (Buddhakarakadhamma).
+Throughout the history of humanity there have been both Buddhists and non-Buddhists who have achieved a kind of similar Enlightment and Liberation to that of Siddhartha Gautama’s, thus developing the unique qualifications to convert someone into an Awakened Being (Buddhakarakadhamma).
 In this way any human being can become an Awakened Being (Buddha) as long as he follows the Path of generosity (dana), ethics (sila), detachment (nekkhama), wisdom (panna), tenacity (viriya), patience (khanti), truthfulness (Saccha), engagement (adhitthana), spiritual love (metta), and equanimity (upekkha).
-In this way there are 18 unique qualities which characterise the Awakened Beings (Buddhas): rectitude in action, discourse and mind; non-dualistic thinking; concentration and discernment without fail; will and unlimited vigour; mindfulness, wisdom and infinite liberation; free vision and knowledge; right speaking; balanced thoughts; clear insight about the past, present and future.
+In this way there are 18 unique qualities which characterise the Awakened Beings (Buddhas): rectitude in action, discourse and mind; non-dualistic thinking; concentration and discernment without fail; will and unlimited vigor; mindfulness, wisdom and infinite liberation; free vision and knowledge; appropriate speaking; balanced thoughts; clear insight about the past, present and future.

 - Siddharta Gautama

 - Garab Dorje

 By considering these 28 Samyaksambuddhas as Precursors of Maitriyana, it is clear that this movement has the Supreme Purpose (Dharma) to lead humanity toward a global spiritual evolution, allowing many more Buddhas to emerge in the future.